French Army: Arms of the French Army

+The Army is divided into arms (armes).
+They include the Infantry (which includes the Chasseurs Alpins, specialist mountain infantry, the Troupes de Marine, heirs of colonial troops and specialist amphibious troops), the Armoured Cavalry Arm (Arme Blindée Cavalerie), the Artillery, the Engineering Arm (l'arme du génie), Matériel, Logistics (Train) and Signals (Transmissions).
+Each brigade will have several armes within its units.

+The French Foreign Legion was established in 1831 for foreign nationals willing to serve in the French Armed Forces.
+The Legion is commanded by French officers.
+It is an elite military unit numbering around 9,000 troops.
+The Legion has gained worldwide recognition for its service, most recently in Operation Enduring Freedom in Afghanistan since 2001.
+It is not strictly an Arme but a commandement particulier, whose regiments belong to several arms, notably the infantry and the engineering arm.

+The Troupes de marine are the former Colonial Troops.
+They are the first choice units for overseas deployment and recruit on this basis.
+They are composed of Marine Infantry (Infanterie de Marine) (which includes parachute regiments such as 1er RPIMa and a tank unit, the Régiment d'infanterie-chars de marine) and the Marine Artillery (Artillerie de Marine).

+The Aviation légère de l'armée de Terre (ALAT, which translates as Army Light Aviation), was established on 22 November 1954 for observation, reconnaissance, assault and supply duties.
+It operates numerous helicopters in support of the French Army, its primary attack helicopter is the Eurocopter Tiger, of which 80 were ordered.
+It is an Arme with a commandement particulier.

 Administrative services

-On the administrative side, there are now no more than one Direction and two services.
+On the administrative side, there are now no more than one Directorate and two services.

 The Army Human Resources Directorate (DRHAT) manages human resources (military and civilian) of the Army and training.

 The two Services are the service of ground equipment, and the integrated structure of operational maintenance of terrestrial materials (SIMMT, former DCMAT).
 This joint oriented service is responsible for project management support for all land equipment of the French army.
 The holding-operational equipment the Army is headed by the Service de maintenance industrielle terrestre (SMITer).

 Historically there were other services of the Army who were all grouped together with their counterparts in other components to form joint agencies serving the entire French Armed Forces.

 After the health service and the fuel service were both replaced respectively by the French Defence Health service and Military Fuel Service, other services have disappeared in recent years: